vmware-tanzu/velero/site/content/docs/main/api-types/restore.md

   # Array of namespaces to exclude from the restore.
 Optional.
   excludedNamespaces:
   - some-namespace
   # Array of resources to include in the restore.
-Resources may be shortcuts (e.g. 'po' for 'pods')
+Resources may be shortcuts (for example 'po' for 'pods')
   # or fully-qualified.
 If unspecified, all resources are included.
 Optional.
   includedResources:
   - '*'
   # Array of resources to exclude from the restore.
-Resources may be shortcuts (e.g. 'po' for 'pods')
+Resources may be shortcuts (for example 'po' for 'pods')
   # or fully-qualified.
 Optional.
   excludedResources:
   - storageclasses.storage.k8s.io